gsreis/microinvader/README.md

 # microinvader
-Space Invader created with MicroServices
+Space Invaders created with MicroServices

 To Run, open the ZIP file (microinvader)